 Meanwhile, a hearing aid with a lithium-ion model can last up to 5 years and require no battery replacements at all!

 Safer and easier to handle.
 For individuals with limited dexterity or conditions such as Parkinson’s and arthritis, tiny replaceable batteries can be a nightmare.
-Removing the battery from the tiny hearing aid and replacing with a new one can be a time consuming, frustrating, and even painful experience.
+Removing the battery from the tiny hearing aid and replacing it with a new one can be a time-consuming, frustrating, and even painful experience.